gosuwachu/gosuwachu.github.io/_posts/2016-04-09-android-ndk-bug.md

 {% endhighlight %}

 To fix it, we had to switch from `c++_shared` to `c++_static`.
-However, because we had multiple shared libraries, we had to change the way we build our code so we don't break [ODR][2].
-Instead of building multiple shared libraries, we now build all libraries staticaly and merge them together into one shared library at the end.
+However, because we had multiple shared libraries, we had to change the way we build our code, so that we don't break [ODR][2].
+Instead of building multiple shared libraries, we now build all libraries statically and link them together into one shared library.
 This way we don't duplicate code from C++ standard library.

 This bug in Android NDK was recently fix, and should be available in the next release (r12).